Semantics-of-Sustainability/2022-12-09-workshop/paper-draft.md

 *Tasks*

 The simplest---and our preferred---task is to check, for words or sentences that changed their meaning, whether the model associates them with the correct time period.
 For instance, one can ask the model whether two sentences are from the same time period, or predict the time period a given sentence was written.

 There is a range of alternative tasks.
-A graphical approach projects the words' embeddings to two dimensions and plots them, similar to existing work by XXX.  <mark>**TODO: Carsten, what is the reference here?**</mark>
+A graphical approach projects the words' embeddings to two dimensions and plots them, facilitating the visualization of clusters that correspond to different meaning to a word.
+Kutuzov et al. (2022) provide an overview of current methods for semantic shift detection using contextual language models, illustrated with said visualizations using PCA.

 Other options are common NLP tasks, as the following example illustrates.
 Suppose word $x$ has changed meaning over time; in period 1, the synonyms are $\{y_1, y_2\}$, and in period 2 the synonyms are $\{z_1, z_2\}$.
 Then, a model trained on time period 1 should find an odd item in the set $\{z_1, z_2, x\}$ but not in the set $\{y_1, y_2, x\}$.
 A model trained on time period 2 should find an odd item in $\{y_1, y_2, x\}$ but not in $\{z_1, z_2, x\}$.